-- Complete the appropriate trust deed, either the discretionary or absolute Discounted Gift Trust; - Where you are creating your Discounted Gift Trust by yourself, as a sole settlor, you will automatically be appointed as a trustee, but you must also appoint at least one additional trustee to act with you in investing the gifted monies and administrating the trust for the benefit of your chosen trust beneficiaries.
-Where you are creating your Discounted Gift Trust jointly with your spouse or civil partner as joint settlors, you should consider appointing an additional trustee.
+Where you are creating your Gift Trust by yourself, as a sole settlor, you must appoint at least one additional trustee to act with you in investing the gifted monies and administrating the trust for the benefit of your chosen trust beneficiaries.
+Where you are creating your Gift Trust jointly with your spouse or civil partner as joint settlors, you should consider appointing an additional trustee.